usaid-cs/yesterday-i-learned/random.md

 1. King Egbert (827-839) [was the first monarch to establish a stable and extensive rule over all of Anglo-Saxon England.](http://www.historic-uk.com/HistoryUK/KingsQueensofBritain/)
 1. Between the transition from double-spacing (monospace days) to single-spacing (modern human beings), the use of an ["en quad", a 1.5-space character](https://en.wikipedia.org/wiki/Sentence_spacing#Transition_to_single_spacing) took place at around the 1940s.
 1. [Insolvency](https://en.wikipedia.org/wiki/Insolvency) (inability to pay back) happens before you really go bankrupt.
 Because you can have a house and not $10 at the same time, you can be very rich and still *cash-flow insolvent*.
-1. You may find "Restaurant Brands International" listed as "QSR", "Quick service restaurants".
-1. Vikings were still a thing in the eleventh century.
 1. [10 countries](https://www.fool.com/investing/general/2014/01/04/10-countries-with-zero-income-taxes.aspx) (mostly oil countries) do not collect income taxes.
 1. Static (or compile-time) linking, at the cost of disk space, allows executables to be more portable by eliminating the need for a [dynamic linker](https://en.wikipedia.org/wiki/Dynamic_linker), which is part of the OS instead of the program.
 1. The point of a Digital Ocean "floating IP" is so the IP can instantly re-point to a different droplet.
 Droplets with a [floating IP](https://www.digitalocean.com/community/tutorials/how-to-use-floating-ips-on-digitalocean) assigned will simply have two IPs.